 Wine from Lombardy

 The region of Bergamo in Italy is not known for its wine and certainly not for DOC wine and DOCG wines.
-It is precisely this circumstance that makes Bergamo so exciting.
-The Castello degli Angeli winery impressively shows that great Lombardy wines do come from this region.
+It is precisely this fact that makes Bergamo so exciting.
+The fact that great Lombard wines come from this region, shows impressively the winery Castello degli Angeli.
 Only by chance we came to this winery, which produces its wines mainly for their own needs in the hotel.
-If you are looking for an excellent Chardonnay or red wine made of Cabernet Sauvignon and Merlot, you will surely find it here.
+If you are looking for an excellent Chardonnay or red wine made from Cabernet Sauvignon and Merlot, you will certainly find it here.

 Lake Garda with its mineral white wine grape Trebbiano di Lugana offers an excellent grape for the production of high quality white wine but also sparkling wine.
 Lake Garda sparkling wine is fermented in the bottle like champagne, which gives it great richness and depth.
 Viticulture has a long tradition on Lake Garda and so red grape varieties are also among the best wines.
 In addition to red wines, white wines and sparkling wines, the region around Lake Garda also offers the famous Chiaretto.
 A rosé wine made from several grape varieties.